 Historic Interest - opened June 1962 by HM Queen Elizabeth II on the site of former St Ives House.
 Architectural interest - Architecture references earlier 20th century style of public buildings.
 Landmark status - Size and stature befitting important public building set in landscaped gardens giving a sense of place.
 Together with Library opposite and adjacent open spaces (including recently created amphitheatre and fountains) it is the civic centre of the town.

-Perhaps most famous in its role as general hospital in the "Carry on Doctor" film set in the 1960's.
-In recent years the building has been criticised as having office space not meeting modern standards and has been threatened with demolition

-Westborough Road 49, Willow Tree Cottage SL6 4AW Boyn Hill Ward
+Perhaps most famous in its role as general hospital in the "Carry on Doctor" film set in the 1960s.
+Westborough Road 49, Willow Tree Cottage SL6 4AW Boyn Hill Ward (M23/25)

 Age, architectural interest - Early Victorian property though possibly dates from earlier in part.
 Seems to have been built as 2 cottages joined together and has a double gable roof reflecting this.
 Unusual property.

-Westmorland Road, Westmorland House SL6 4HB Boyn Hill Ward
+Westmorland Road, Westmorland House SL6 4HB Boyn Hill Ward (M24/25)

 Architectural interest - Widely held to be one of the best examples of the type of dwelling created in this area in late Victorian/Edwardian era.
-Imposing red brick exterior with many windows, balconies and exterior features.

-Rarity value - a rare survivor as many similar properties were demolished in 1960-70's to make way for development of flate.

-Westmorland Road, "Lawnfield" SL6 4HB Boyn Hill Ward
+Imposing red brick exterior with many windows , balconies and exterior features.
+Rarity value - a rare survivor as many similar properties were demolished in 1960s and 70s to make way for development of flats.
+Westmorland Road, "Lawnfield" SL6 4HB Boyn Hill Ward (M25/25)

 Architectural interest, rarity - Large Victorian villa on huge plot with double bays to front, intricate external joinery and unique in the area.
 Dutch style gables, original window above main entrance of interesting design and distinctive chimneys all add to architectural interest.
-This property has been the subject of several applications seeking redevelopment, most recent application seeking complete demolition.

-York Road No 32 Maidenhead Conservative Club, SL6 1SF St Mary's Ward over 100 years, it must have witnessed many interesting discussions and meetings.
+RBWM Conservation Officer created an extensive review of the asset's merits.
+York Road No 32 Maidenhead Conservative Club, SL6 1SF St Mary's Ward (M26/25)